JamesBrownR/MeetingSurge/_posts/2026-01-08-service-page-mistakes.md

     <h2>Your Hours Are Wrong {Or Incomplete}</h2>
     <p>Nothing kills trust faster than showing up to a shop that should be open and finding it closed.</p>
-    <p>If your hours are wrong, customers will try rely on a competitor instead.
-And if you don't have special hours listed {holidays, after-hours emergency service}, you're missing calls.</p>
+    <p>If your hours are wrong, customers will rely on a competitor instead.
+And if you don't have special hours listed {holidays, after-hours emergency service}, you're missing calls during those events.</p>
     <p><strong>What to update:</strong> Your actual business hours for every day.
 Special hours for holidays {update these in advance}.
 If you offer emergency service, add that with a note.
 If you have different hours for certain services {like after-hours drop-off}, include that.</p>
     <p>And here's the big one: update your hours in real-time if you have to close unexpectedly.
 Google lets you mark your business as "Temporarily Closed".
 Use it.</p>